Cargill/splinter-docs/docs/0.5/examples/gameroom/walkthrough/index.md

 REST API asks the Gameroom UI to sign it with Alice's information.

-1. The Gameroom daemon uses the information from the "create new gameroom" request to create a new `​CircuitManagementPayload​`.
+1. The Gameroom daemon uses the information from the "create new gameroom" request and the response from the `/registry/nodes` endpoint to create a new `​CircuitManagementPayload​`.

     The following example shows a YAML representation of the `CircuitManagementPayload​`.